 How to install updates

-If you have configured the CU repository (
+When you configure the CU repository (

-mssql-server-2017), then you will get the latest CU of SQL Server packages when you perform new installations.
+mssql-server-2017), you get the latest CU of SQL Server packages when you perform new installations.
 If you require Docker container images, see official images for Microsoft SQL Server on Linux for Docker Engine.
 For more information about repository configuration, see Configure repositories for SQL Server on Linux.